isovector/reasonablypolymorphic.com/reasonably-polymorphic/posts/2017-08-08-information-effects.markdown

 Compose :: (a ~> b) -> (b ~> c) -> (a ~> c)
 ```

+Composition of arrows proceeds likewise in a rather uninteresting manner.
+Here,
+we have two pairs of heaps and garbages, results from lifting each of the arrows
+we'd like to compose.
+Because composition will run *both* of our arrows, we'll
+need both heaps and garbages in order to implement the result.
+By this logic,
+the resulting heap and garbage types are pairs of the incoming ones.

 $$
 \frac{\lifted{f}{h_1\times a}{g_1\times b},\; \lifted{g}{h_2\times b}{g_2\times
 c}}{\lifted{(g \circ f)}{(h_1\times h_2)\times a}{(g_1\times g_2)\times c}}
 $$

+We can express the resulting combinator in Haskell:

 ```haskell
 lift (Compose f g) = do